When is the Best Time to Apply for a Credit Card?

 You’re about to apply for a loan

-Waiting to apply for a credit card can also be a good idea if you’ll soon apply for an auto loan or mortgage.
-Credit card applications can trigger a hard inquiry on your credit report, which could cause your credit score to go down.
-This could affect your ability to get a mortgage or car loan or qualify for the best interest rates.
+Waiting to apply for a credit card can also be a good idea if might also apply for an auto loan or mortgage.
+Credit card applications can trigger a hard inquiry on your credit report, which could temporarily cause your credit score to go down.
+This could affect your ability to get a mortgage, personal loan, or car loan--or qualify for the best interest rates on those loans.

-Ready to apply for a new credit card?
-With Discover, you can find out if you’re pre-approved without affecting your credit.
+Are you ready to apply for a new credit card?
+With Discover, you can see if you're pre-approved with no harm to your credit score.3

 Share article